KAN/H: Kolmogorov-Arnold Network using Haar-like bases: Proposed method

+Optimization by Adam \cite{kingma2017adam} can also be implemented with the same order of computational complexity as the stochastic gradient method.

-Unlike SGA/SGD, Adam requires computation of moment decay even for unvisited nodes.
-A solution to this problem is to apply the ``lazy updating'' technique used in \cite{katayama99} and \cite{katayama2000} in order to effectively update unvisited nodes, where ``recency gap'' and ``put-off update'' are put at the root of each unvisited sub-tree, and they are actually applied in value when such nodes are accessed.
-In fact, the moment decay is the same idea as replacing eligibility traces.
-This way, lazy updating effectively enables Adam implementation by only updating visited nodes and their sibling nodes.
+Unlike SGA/SGD, Adam requires moment decay for unvisited nodes.
+We can apply ``lazy updating'' \cite{katayama99, katayama2000}, where updates to the unvisited nodes are accumulated (like cache memory) at the roots of unvisited subtrees, until they are applied at once when they are visited.
+This way, lazy updating effectively enables Adam implementation by only requiring computation for updating visited nodes and their sibling nodes.

-Our preliminary experiments did not show any improvement by using Adam instead of SGA, possibly because we are using an approximate gradient, or because the samples were not batched.
-In this paper we only show results of using SGA.
+Our preliminary experiments did not show any improvement by using Adam instead of SGD, possibly because we are using an approximate gradient, or because the samples were not batched.
+In this paper, we only report results using SGD.